Smart Climate Cities

 10/19 - 02/21

-Civil Society, Private sector
+Local governments, Civil society, Associations, Private sector

 While cities contribute to a large degree to CO2-emissions globally, they also face the effects of rising temperatures.
 In the EU, this increasingly encourages municipalities to develop “smart” solutions for urban infrastructures and their integration.
 Right now, there are several pilot projects run in Baltic and German cities.
 The Baltic Dialogue Platform on smart solutions for urban infrastructure acted as a link between these projects and encouraged other cities to invest in the strategic planning of smart cities.